dr-dotnet/dr-dotnet/README.md

 The .NET Profiling API is accessible via COM interop (cross-platform thanks to the Platform Adaptation Layer) and allows little overheap profiling compared to other methods while giving a wide range of possibilities for profiling purpose.
 Perfview uses this API (on top of ETW) however it does it from managed code calling mocked COM objects written in C#.
 For the project, the idea would be to do it in C++ or even better in Rust (ideally Rust + including CoreCLR headers in kind of a hybrid fashion, if that is possible).
 Then the offline tooling (UI) can be in C# or any other "productive" language.

+## How to build

+### Prerequisites
+- .NET SDK 6.0
+- Rust toolchain
+- I guess that's it :)

+### Building
+- Compile either DrDotnet.Web or DrDotnet.Desktop, depending on how you plan to use DrDotnet.
+The DrDotnet.csproj has a prebuild step that will try to build the Rust profilers.
+If it fails, you'll find the Rust compiler output in the Output window for instance if you are using Visual Studio.

 ## Todo

 - [x] Manage to initialize at start